turingschool/career-development-curriculum/module_two/outreach_networking_guidelines.md

-# Outreach & Networking Plan for Module 3
+# Outreach & Networking Plan
 As we've discussed, meeting people, forming relationships, and having conversations are the key pieces to getting your foot in the door at any company.
-It's important to be proactive in your approach to outreach and networking, so it's necessary to make a plan for what you'll try in Module 3.
+It's important to be proactive in your approach to outreach and networking, so it's necessary to make a plan for what you'll try to further your networking.

 ### Outreach:
-Identify a contact you will reach out to by the end of Module 3.
+Identify a contact you will reach out to by the end of this module.
 This could be a mentor, alum, anyone from your current network, or a completely cold contact.
 Describe:

 * Why you want to connect with this person and what you hope to talk about
 * When you will contact them by and how you plan to meet
 * What your follow-up will look like once you've met with them

 ### Networking:
-Pick 1 option from those listed below where you will spend your energy in Module 3 and answer the questions:
+Pick 1 option from those listed below where you will spend your energy and answer the questions:

 **Option #1:** If you're going to utilize networking events, look at upcoming networking events on meetup.com, builtin.com, or other social networking sites to make a plan for 1 that you can attend between now and the end of Module 3.
 Decide: